About The Quadrilateral And Why I’m Taking The Newsletter Plunge

 The Quadrilateral gives me a chance to highlight a broad range of interesting and sometimes wonky-looks involving the Grand Slam tournaments because I know you, the subscriber, share my passion for tracking these four weeks and the year-round speculation surrounding them.
+In a LIV. vs. PGA Tour world, the majors will only get bigger and grow in importance to most fans.

-Therefore The Quadrilateral will focus on but not be limited to these areas:
+The Quadrilateral has focused on these areas:

 Stars and history.
 I’m from the Jenkins school of loving the timeless stories and the all-time greats.
 I cringe at rally-killers and game-story spoilers, but that’s life in the major championship world and part of their allure.
 The upcoming run of major venues means we have the chance to relive great moments from past events at the venues and translate what we might learned from those epic weeks of yesteryear.